ovh/docs/pages/web/microsoft-collaborative-solutions/how_to_configure_mail_macos/guide.en-gb.md

 ## Objective

 You can configure Exchange accounts on email clients, if they are compatible.
-By doing though, you can use your email address through your preferred email application.
+By doing so, you can use your email address through your preferred email application.
 The Mail app on macOS is available for free on all Macs.

 **Find out how to configure your Exchange email address on the macOS Mail app.**